 JOE

-I’m not sure that age will work.
+That’s a big departure from the original.
+I’m not sure that will work.
 I don’t see…

 ALICE